 Dr. Richard K. Fitzgerald is currently the Director of Music and Organist of Saint Joseph Cathedral in Columbus, Ohio.
 Prior to this appointment, he served the Basilica of the National Shrine of the Immaculate Conception in Washington, DC as the Assistant Director of Music (2003-2007) and the Associate Director of Music (2013-2014) where his playing could be heard during internationally televised broadcasts.

 In October 2013, Dr. Fitzgerald won first prize in the 2nd Annual Competition in Organ Improvisation sponsored by the University of Michigan and the Ann Arbor Chapter of the American Guild of Organists.
-In 2021, he participated in the 53rd Haarlem International Organ Improvisation Competition in the Netherlands, and was a semi-finalist in the 2021 National Competition in Organ Improvisation sponsored by the American Guild of Organists.
+In 2021, he was a semi-finalist in the 53rd Haarlem International Organ Improvisation Competition in the Netherlands, and was a finalist in the 2021 National Competition in Organ Improvisation sponsored by the American Guild of Organists.
 Unfortunately, he withdrew from the NCOI due to concerns relating to the pandemic.

 In addition to performing improvisations, Dr. Fitzgerald has taught organ improvisation at the Peabody Conservatory (Baltimore, MD) and has presented workshops on the subject to professional organizations including the Conference of Roman Catholic Cathedral Musicians, as well as several chapters of the American Guild of Organists.
 For his doctoral dissertation, Dr. Fitzgerald formulated a method for organ improvisation pedagogy that he continues to present as a basis for his teaching.